kshedden/workshops/dair3/design/design.md

 ## Causality and confounding

-- Most research aims to understand relationships among measureable traits.
+- Most research aims to understand relationships among measurable traits.
 In health research we often speak of _exposures_ (or _treatments_) and _outcomes_.
 The term "exposure" is typically used when the factor occurs naturalistically whereas "treatment" is used for interventions or